zalenix/portaldocs/portal-sdk/templates/top-extensions-performance.md

     ```

     - Refer to these changes for an example: https://msazure.visualstudio.com/One/_git/AzureUX-IaaSExp/commit/fba28b74f52b4d8a60497037f9ecd743ff775368?path=%2Fsrc%2Fsrc%2FUx%2FExtensions%2FCompute%2FClient%2FEventHandlers%2FEventHandlers.ts&gridItemType=2&_a=contents
+    - You can verify whether the RPC callbacks are registered correctly by checking `Output/Content/AzurePortalMetadata/SdkSuppliedEnvironment.json` for `rpc`.
 - Change the `EnableDependencyInjectedViewModels` MSBuild property in your csproj to `EnableFastExtensionLoad`.
 - The URI used to register your extension to the portal should be the application root and should not contain any routes.
   - You may need to change the URI that you use to sideload your extension.